Stepwells- India’s contribution to the world architecture

 It was built on the bank of Saraswati river.
 In course of time, due to severe floods, the step well was buried under the earth.
 In 1890s, two English officers rediscovered the monument.
 Excavation was done in 1940s which led to a massive restoration from 1981 to 1987.
 Post restoration, it has risen up to its glory with UNESCO according it the status of a World Heritage Site in 2014.

-Stepwells of India are generally underrated as tourist destinations, and so is Rani ki vav.
-In fact, I lived in Ahmedabad (just a few hours drive from Patan) for 10 years- from 2005 to 2015; but hadn’t visited this wonderful site!
+India’s stepwells are generally underrated as tourist destinations, and so is Rani ki Vav.
+In fact, I lived in Ahmedabad (just a few hours’ drive away) for 10 years- from 2005 to 2015; but hadn’t visited this wonderful site!
 However, some six years after I left Ahmedabad, I planned to visit it with some friends.
 I must say that it was much beyond my expectation; far better than other stepwells in Gujarat that I had seen.

 2. Chand Baori, Abhaneri, Rajasthan